Los Angeles Opera: History

 Los Angeles Opera, which was inaugurated in 1986 with a production of Verdi's Otello starring Plácido Domingo, traces its roots back to the Los Angeles Civic Grand Opera which was formed in 1948.
 It presented staged productions in a church located in Beverly Hills through the 1950s, funded by furniture maker Francesco Pace.
 Carol F. Henry, who later served as the Los Angeles Opera president of the board, started volunteering for the Los Angeles Opera League in 1981.
 Shortly after its third production at the Dorothy Chandler Pavilion, the company abandoned its own production projects and recreated itself as the Music Center Opera Association by bringing opera from other cities to the Music Center, notably San Francisco Opera and the New York City Opera.
 San Francisco Opera began presenting productions in Los Angeles in 1937 and continued to do so every fall until 1969.
 The NYCO brought productions to Los Angeles every fall from 1966 to 1982.

 In 1984, the Music Center Opera Association hired Peter Hemmings and gave him the task of creating a local opera company which would once again present its own productions.
-This led to the forming of Los Angeles Opera.
-Hemmings stepped down as General Director in 2000, with Plácido Domingo, who had been artistic advisor since 1984, assuming leadership of the company the following season.
+This led to the forming of Los Angeles Opera, originally known as the Los Angeles Music Center Opera.
+Hemmings stepped down as general director in 2000, with Plácido Domingo, who had been artistic advisor since 1984, assuming leadership of the company the following season.
 In November 2001, Edgar Baitzel was appointed director of artistic operations.
 Baitzel was appointed the company's Artistic Director in May 2003 and then its chief operating officer in February 2006.
 Baitzel died in March 2007.
 In September 2012, Christopher Koelsch was appointed president and chief executive officer.
 He previously held the position of senior vice president and chief operating officer since 2010, after serving as vice president for artistic planning.